History of Lancaster (Forton) services

 Lancaster was opened in 1965 by Rank as 'Forton services'.

 Rank paid a significant sum to accelerate the speed of construction of the service area, wanting it to be ready for the motorway, even though they were under no obligation to do so.
-This resulted in the petrol station opening in January, under a temporary licence.
+This resulted in the petrol stations opening in January, under a temporary licence.
 Some additional southbound facilities opened on 14 July.
-Rank later reported that these facilities were losing them £2,000 a week (approximately £35,000 in 2017).
+Rank later reported that these facilities were losing them £2,000 a week (around £31,941 in 2025).

 The northbound amenities opened in November, including a separate car park to be used as a picnic area, as well as a police outstation.
 As with all their service areas, Rank issued celebratory promotional leaflets to go with it.
-Staff were recruited to work at the "unique" restaurant, which Rank said had attracted interest from beyond the UK.
+Staff were recruited to work at the "unique" restaurant, which Rank said had attracted interest from beyond the UK: it was considered the best job in the building.
 The media called it a "space age tower".

-The northbound building had an entrance to the main hall (with a wooden spiral staircase by the entrance, leading to the tower restaurant), and next to it were steps up to the first floor.
+The northbound building had an entrance to the main hall (with a wooden spiral staircase by the entrance, leading to the tower restaurant), and next to it were steps up to the first floor, plus another internal staircase.
 Another entrance provided access to a gift shop, and picnic tables were placed at the front.
 The main structure was painted white, with blue and black sections.
 Wooden panels were all around the building, and still remain on the bridge ceiling.
+While some drawings showed that the servicing area under the large café would be exposed, in reality it was bricked up from the start, hiding water tanks.
+The bricked area was a much smaller hexagon, leaving plenty of places where the café overhung, a bit like the tower next door.
+The servicing staircase was visible in the middle of the dining area.

 View the first Pennine Tower menu (1965, remastered)